-I am 4 weeks post op, healing relatively quickly and extremely thankful that there are such amazing, compassionate doctors in the world.
-I was diagnosed 16 years ago with endometriosis.
+I am 4 weeks post-op, healing relatively quickly and extremely thankful that there are such amazing, compassionate doctors in the world.
+I have diagnosed 16 years ago with endometriosis.
 I was 24-years-old and had pain on my left side, after months on the birth control pill, a laparoscopy confirmed that I had endo.
 My cyst was aspirated and I stayed on the pill until I was married and ready to have children… Fast forward 14 years and 2 beautiful, perfect kids later.
 I had no fertility issues and so was convinced that I had beat the odds, after all, endo is a fertility disease and I had no problems getting pregnant so I thought my issues with Endometriosis must be over.
 I have always had pain and so it was part of my daily life, but the thing that caused me to go see my gynecologist was the fact that the pain was now in my lower back as opposed to it being in my ovaries or in my pelvis or down my legs.

 My GYN said my cyst on my left ovary was back again!
-I could wait and deal with the pain or opt for another laparoscopy… I of course opted to wait until the pain was unbearable.
+I could wait and deal with the pain or opt for another laparoscopy… I, of course, opted to wait until the pain was unbearable.
 In November of 2010, I went in for my second laparoscopy.
 A simple surgery that should have taken 45 minutes lasted over 3 hours.
 I woke up without my left ovary and was told I had a small spot in my bowels that needed to be monitored.
 I was put on Lupron and the birth control pill 2 months post-op to minimize the spread of the disease in my bowels.

 Lupron made it hard for me to function, I was having complex migraines and stroke-like symptoms.
 My GYN disagreed that it was the Lupron and the birth control pill causing my symptoms but as per the advice of the 3rd neurologist I had seen, I stopped all my medication.
 My symptoms started to subside and my life was normal again.